MaturityMap

 • The goal is purely compliance — if you only need a checkbox, a maturity model adds unnecessary complexity.

-Define Scope & Objectives
+Define scope & objectives

 Clarify what capability you are assessing and why.
-Align with stakeholders on the business outcomes you want to influence.
+Align stakeholders on the business outcomes you want to influence.

 • Identify the domain (e.g. employee listening, data governance, cybersecurity)